healtheloper/react-carousel-calendar/README.md

 ### CalendarContainer

 - Container is optional, if you have any container, you can use that.
-Just I recommend I just recommend `5:3 width, height` ratio, and min-width `400px`
+- Just I recommend `5:3 width, height` ratio, and min-width `400px`

 #### Props